RoundSalmon4/pokerogue-fusioncalc/README.md

 ### 🛡️ Damage Taken Overview
 A clean, easy‑to‑scan defensive chart:
 - Immunities, resistances, and weaknesses
-- Bold **Damage Taken:** header
-- A blank line separating the header from the list for readability

 ### 🌀 Flip Stat Challenge Mode
 Instantly apply the Flip Stat Challenge ruleset to both base Pokémon and the fusion.